We are very excited to welcome schools to our 2021-22 Bristol School Linking Programme, led by Bridges For Communities.

 Launched in November 2020, Bristol School Linking enables Bristol’s children to build friendships with those from very different backgrounds and communities to their own.
 It provides a space within classrooms and across classrooms for students to discuss issues of identity, belonging, race, faith and community.
 This is especially important in Bristol as Bristol is the most culturally and ethnically diverse area in the south-west.
+It hasn’t been the easiest start to a programme, but there has still been lots of energy and creativity for Linking, as shown by these Linking children sending ‘hello’ message to their partners (below).
+Recruitment is going well for 2021-22.

 Bristol School Linking will provide teachers with the lesson plans, resources and confidence to digitally connect with a partner class, from a demographically different school, over an academic year.